robinmonjo/website/content/resume.md

 **Technical Contributions & Methodology Leadership**

 - Maintained a hands-on role in web development, infrastructure management, and mobile development, ensuring high standards of quality and innovation.
-- Continued to spearhead the adoption and implementation of the Shape Up methodology, driving efficient and focused product development cycles.
+- Continued to spearhead the implementation of the Shape Up methodology, driving efficient and focused product development cycles.

 ---